 See who is being listed in the categories you want to be known for.
 Even if you are also listed it is good to see who is creeping up below you.
-Are there similarities with your firm and the others listed?
+Are there similarities between your firm and the others listed?
 You will need to show how you match these other firms.

 3. Start collecting your work highlights

 Start briefing your team and ask them to keep a log of potential work highlights as they arise.
-It is better to have too many so you can cherry pick the ones that are most relevant to the types of work you want to gain recognition for.
+It is better to have too many so you can cherry-pick the ones that are most relevant to the types of work you want to gain recognition for.

 4. Start approaching your referees